-On the external front, following several years of current account deficits, the current account surplus reached 1.7% of GDP in Q1 2016 (see Chart 5).
+On the external front, following several years of current account deficits prior to 2011, the current account surplus reached 1.6% of GDP in H1 2016 (see Chart 5).
 This shows that while the correction for past imbalances is still underway, Malta is not currently resorting to external debt financing.

 The core domestic banks remained resilient and profitable, with robust capital ratios, backed by ample liquidity and stable funding.
 All the relevant quantitative and qualitative information assessed were judged to convey strong indications that the CCyB rate for Malta should continue to be set at zero at the current juncture.
-The standardised bank credit-to-GDP gap is currently negative at -22.1pp, which is well below the lower reference threshold of 2pp proposed in the BCBS guidance.
+The standardised bank credit-to-GDP gap is currently negative at -25.2pp, which is well below the lower reference threshold of 2pp proposed in the BCBS guidance.